Mariano1994/Mariano1994/README.md

 ### Hi there 👋

 My WHY is to harness the power of technology to create meaningful and positive changes in the world.
-I am driven by a genuine love for technology and its potential to drive innovation, improve lives, and solve problems.
+I am driven by a genuine love for technology and its potential to drive innovation, solve problems and improve others lives.
 I am a dedicated and passionate Software Engineer with background in front-end development, specializing in ReactJS and TypeScript.

 <!--
 **Mariano1994/Mariano1994** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.